China coronavirus outbreak: All the latest updates

 China had 150 new confirmed deaths from the coronavirus on Sunday, the National Health Commission announced, pushing the death toll nationwide to 2,592 among 77,150 confirmed cases, while South Korea’s cases continued to balloon, reaching 833 with seven confirmed deaths.

-, seven deaths have been reported in the country’s north and the number of confirmed cases has risen to 229, prompting emergency measures in Europe.
+And in Italy, seven deaths have been reported in the country’s north and the number of confirmed cases has risen to 229, prompting emergency measures in Europe.

 Here are the latest updates: